mostafa-asg/dag/README.md

 Full example : [examples/ex7/ex7.go](examples/ex7/ex7.go)

 ## Example 8
-Basically, Run() will block until all functions have done.
+Basically, Run() will block until all functions are done.
 If you don't want to be blocked, you can use RunAsync() method.
-It accepts a callback function, that will be fired when all functions have done.
+It accepts a callback function, that will be called when all functions are done.
  ```Go
  d := dag.New()
  d.Pipeline(f1, f2).Then().Spawns(f3, f4)